chainguard-dev/cg-images-python-migration/README.md

 # Migrating a Flask Application to GC Images

-Sameple application showing a migration to Chainguard Images for a Flask application.
+Sample application showing a migration to Chainguard Images for a Flask application.
+You can view the pre-migration app at the [v0 branch](https://github.com/chainguard-dev/cg-images-python-migration/tree/v0).